S&P to update bank credit ratings within 3 weeks

-Standard & Poor's plans to update its credit ratings for the world's 30 biggest banks within three weeks and may well mete out a few downgrades in the process, possibly surprising battered global bond markets.
+Standard & Poor's plans to update its credit ratings for the world's 30 biggest banks within three weeks and may well mete out a few downgrades in the process, possible surprising the battered global bond markets.

 Spokesmen for the three banks declined to comment.